 While Koh Phangan is

-famous infamous for it’s full moon parties, there is far more to the island.
-Alex and I did attend the full moon party, which was a crazy experience, but it isn’t for everyone.
+famous infamous for its full moon parties, there is far more to the island.
+Alex and I did attend the Full Moon Party, which is a wild experience.
+But it isn’t for everyone.
 It wasn’t here that Alex proposed, thankfully!
-After the full moon party we stayed in a bungalow on a more isolated part of the island in the north west on the Haad Chao Pao Beach.
+After the Full Moon Party we stayed in a bungalow on a more isolated part of the island in the north west on the Haad Chao Pao Beach.

 One afternoon we were walking along the beach and noticed signs for a Pirate Bar, and we decided to check it out later that evening.
 Upon arriving we found a DJ situated in the cliffs above the beach, and beautiful candle lit concrete platforms that hovered over the waves.
 The beach was the dance floor and it was beautiful.
 Alex and I took two cushions on one of these platforms and ordered a couple of drinks.